 A stay means the case is on hold.
 Nothing will happen in the case until the stay is lifted.
 A case could be stayed if the court determines the defaulting party is in military status.

 A case could also be stayed whenever a service member in military status asks for a stay.
 The service member can ask for the stay at any point in the proceedings, even after judgment.
+If you are a servicemember and need a stay, ask your JAG officer for help with this.

 The stay must be for at least 90 days but could be for as long as military duty materially affects the service member's ability to appear in court.
 The service member must: